Anglican Church Ministries

 Pastoral Counseling Center at St. John's where we assist God's people in finding peace for their soul.

-St. Jude's Guild: St. Jude's Guild, provides ministry to Quanada, an agency that provides services and shelter to victims of family violence.
+St. Jude's Guild provides ministry to Quanada, an agency that provides services and shelter to victims of domestic violence.

 International Anglican Fellowship: Anglican missionary work throughout the world.